-Although arbitrators have the power to handle arbitrations on an informal" basis, it's best to have the arbitrator manage the proceedings consistent with the California Code of Civil Procedure and the California evidence code.
+Although arbitrators have the power to handle arbitrations on an "informal" basis, it is best to have the arbitrator manage the proceedings consistent with the California Code of Civil Procedure and the California evidence code.
+In order to do this, Kaiser patient's need experienced Kaiser malpractice lawyers.
 More often than not, informality works to the disadvantage of the Kaiser member and to the advantage of Kaiser.
-The lawyer representing a Kaiser member must stress for the arbitrator that this is the patient's trial-he or she did not bargain for this private arbitration forum, and now that they are here, without any right of appeal in an entirely secret proceeding, only the applicable evidence code and ethics of the arbitrator guarantee fairness for the patient.
+The lawyer representing a Kaiser member must stress for the arbitrator that this is the patient's only opportunity for justice, and the equivalent of a the Kaiser member did not bargain for this private arbitration forum, and now that they are here, without any right of appeal in an entirely secret proceeding, only the applicable evidence code and ethics of the arbitrator guarantee fairness for the patient.

 Just as jurors often learn best through exhibits, visual aids, demonstrations, models, charts and diagrams, so do arbitrators.
 Each witness examination must be conducted as though the lawyer is examining the witness in front of a jury.

 And a lawyer bringing suit for a patient against Kaiser must be familiar with Kaiser's system of electronic medical records, how the Kaiser electronic medical record system can potentially hide evidence of malpractice, where Kaiser stores its internal algorithms and procedures for making diagnoses, how policies and procedures govern referrals and where to locate Kaiser's " rules of the road" for patient care.